shniranjan/myPass/readme.md

 ## Features
-- Deterministic password generation using either legacy SHA-1 or salted AIX MD5 hashing, matching the behaviour of the original script.
+- Deterministic password generation using either legacy SHA-1 or salted AIX MD5 hashing, matching the behaviour of the original script (including the historical newline handling in legacy mode).
 - Automatic clipboard clearing after a configurable timeout (10 seconds by default) without erasing the password immediately after generation.
 - Prompts for secrets without echoing input to the terminal.